-I remember the exact moment I understood what an automatic watch was.
+I remember the first time I understood an automatic watch.

-I was 26, standing in my grandfather’s study, holding a watch he’d left me.
-It was a modest thing—a steel case, cream dial, simple indices.
-It had been sitting in a drawer for months since his passing.
+I was 26 and standing in my grandfather’s study with the watch he left me.
+It was a plain steel watch with a cream dial.
+It had sat in a drawer for months.
 When I picked it up, the second hand was still.
-The dial stared blankly back at me, frozen somewhere in the middle of an afternoon that had already passed.

-My father showed me.
+My father showed me how to bring it back to life.
 “Put it on,” he said.
 “Move your wrist.”

 How an automatic watch works

 Automatic (self-winding): Has a rotor.
 Winds from wrist movement.
-Can also be wound manually via the crown.
-Most convenient for daily wear.
+Can also be wound by hand.

 Both are mechanical.
 Neither uses a battery.
-Both rely on a mainspring, gear train, escapement, and balance wheel.
-The only difference is how the mainspring gets wound.
+The difference is how the mainspring gets wound.

 Why mechanical when quartz is better (on paper)

-This is the question every mechanical watch enthusiast gets, and the honest answer is that quartz is objectively superior by most measurable standards:
+This is the question people ask a lot, and the honest answer is that quartz is better by most measurable standards:

 | Quartz | Mechanical | |